 Wagner Award for Women in Atmospheric Sciences

-In 1981, Dr. Wagner’s family and friends established a memorial scholarship to provide promising graduate students in the Desert Research Institute’s Atmospheric Sciences Program a cash award to further their professional careers.
-Ms. Wagner later extended that opportunity nationally and specifically for women, through the creation of the Peter B. Wagner Memorial Award in 1998.
+In 1981, Ms. Sue Wagner — former Nevada Gaming Commissioner, longtime Nevada legislator, the first woman to be elected Lieutenant Governor of Nevada, DRI employee, and widow of Dr. Wagner — established the Peter Wagner Memorial Endowment to provide promising graduate students in DRI’s Atmospheric Sciences Program with a cash award to further their professional careers.
+In 1998, Ms. Wagner extended that opportunity nationally and specifically for women by creating the Peter B. Wagner Memorial Award.

 Eligibility